ayraqutub/ayraqutub/README.md

 ### Software Engineering Student
 I am currently in my fourth year of studying software engineering at the University of Alberta, with a strong passion for developing innovative and efficient software solutions.
 I have experience in various programming languages and technologies.

-Languages: C++ / Python / SQL / Java / Matlab
+Languages: C++ / C / Python / SQL / Java